top of page

 Sir Gilbert Clayton

 The photographs below were sent to me by Sian Sumners, grand daughter of Wing Commander Philip Harry Perkins, who served as a pilot in WW1 and after the war served as a doctor at RAF Hinaidi.
 He was a keen photographer in his spare time and took many photos, including these of the funeral for Brigadier General Sir Gilbert Falkingham Clayton KCMG KBE CB, who was the High Commissioner to Iraq at the time of his death in September 1929.
-These images are remarkable in that they show the thousands of Iraqis who lined the road leading to the RAF Hinaidi Cemetery (Ma'Asker Al Raschid), such was the respect they had for Sir Gilbert, a man who was instrumental in putting Iraq on the map.
+These images are remarkable in that they show the thousands of Iraqis who lined the road leading to the RAF Hinaidi Cemetery (Ma'Asker Al Raschid), such was the respect they had for Sir Gilbert, a man who was instrumental in putting the country of Iraq on the map.
+Though the main part of the headstone/monument has been destroyed the base remains in situ over Sir Gilbert's grave, located mid-way between Plot 1 and Plot 2.
+In the background of the third photograph can be seen the headstones of Plot 3, with the crowd of spectators standing in the unused eastern section of the cemetery and the yet-to-be-used Plot 2.

 Funeral Procession of Sir Gilbert Clayton, Sep 1929, at Hinaidi RAF Cemetery, Baghdad